shorepine/amy/README.md

 # AMY - the Additive Music synthesizer librarY

 AMY is a fast, small and accurate music synthesizer library written in C with Python and Arduino bindings that deals with combinations of many oscillators very well.
 It can easily be embedded into almost any program, architecture or microcontroller.
-We've run AMY on Mac, Linux, ESP32, ESP32S3 and ESP32P4, Teensy 3.6, Teensy 4.1, the Raspberry Pi, the Pi Pico RP2040, iOS devices, the Electro-Smith Daisy (ARM Cortex M7), and more to come.
+We've run AMY on [the web](https://shorepine.github.io/amy/), Mac, Linux, ESP32, ESP32S3 and ESP32P4, Teensy 3.6, Teensy 4.1, the Raspberry Pi, the Pi Pico RP2040, iOS devices, the Electro-Smith Daisy (ARM Cortex M7), and more to come.
 It is highly optimized for polyphony and poly-timbral operation on even the lowest power and constrained RAM microcontroller but can scale to as many cores as you want.

 It can be used as a very good analog-type synthesizer (Juno-6 style) a FM synthesizer (DX7 style), a partial breakpoint synthesizer (Alles machine or Atari AMY), a drum machine (PCM samples included), or as a lower level toolkit to make your own combinations of oscillators, filters, LFOs and effects.